OpenDSA/OpenDSAX/Doc/source/Devstack.rst

 This document contains instructions for instaling the most recent named release of OpenEdX Devstack called ``Birch``.

-For more information on ``Birch`` see `Birch release announcement <https://open.edx.org/announcements/open-edx-release-birch-release-february-24-2015>`_.
+For more information about ``Birch`` see `Birch release announcement <https://open.edx.org/announcements/open-edx-release-birch-release-february-24-2015>`_.

 ----------------------
 Software Prerequisites